 For partnerships or businesses with more staff, access to information on the cloud can also be shared with others, as applicable.

 Your accountant or bookkeeper can also be granted access to your software which saves you time and costs by reducing the number of appointments you need to make.
-Your bookkeeper can get what they need quickly and can generate reports directly from the software.
-High quality accounting software such as Xero, MYOB, Netsuite etc. also have high levels of security such as two-step authentication which protect your financial information.
+With online bookkeeping your bookkeeper can get what they need quickly and can generate reports directly from the software.
+High-quality accounting software such as Xero, MYOB, Netsuite etc. also has high levels of security such as two-step authentication which protect your financial information.
 It is far more secure than sending email attachments.

 As your business grows, accounting software will easily handle the growing complexity of your business.
 For example, as you take on more employees you can utilise more of the payroll features which will keep track of various awards and rates, PAYG and other obligations.
 The increase in bills and invoices will also be handled easily.